Eight weeks have gone by since I drove onto the streets of NY.

 5. Despite the fact that Jay and I have not spent more than a few hours apart at a time, we still have fun together and know how to co-exist.

-6. I know there are a lot of big box pharmacies, banks and H&Ms around Manhattan but there are still pockets of the city that are breathtaking.
+6. I know there are lots of big box pharmacies, bands, and H&Ms around Manhattan.
+But there are still pockets of the city that are breathtaking.

 7. Butters has a canine best friend now.